MilanLempera/gulp-pseudoconcat-js/README.md

 `webRoot` (string), default gulp working directory

- - directory from which the file path derived
+ - file path is derived from this directory
- - typically the directory that contains index.html
+ - usually the directory that contains index.html

 ```
 without options.webRoot